 - Any kind of product can be recalled, from toys to furniture to infant and toddler products

-- An average of over 100 children’s products are recalled a year
+- An average of over 1-2 children’s products are recalled each week

 - Manufacturers rarely advertise recalls and aren’t required to retrieve any set percent of products, so millions of recalled products are still in use or in stores

 - Do not use unsafe products!
 Search for previous recalls on the CPSC website, report incidents and unsafe products, and read other consumers’ reports.

 Check out our map.
 Is your state banning recalled products in child care?
 Do you want more information on this?
 Get it touch with KID and help our KID Action Team keep all kids in childcare safe by expanding these laws.